stultiloquence/libhund/README.md

 module load GCC/11.3.0 Boost/1.79.0 tbb/2021.5.0 hwloc/2.7.1 OpenMPI/4.1.4
 ```

-and then invoke `hundcli` like you would locally
+and then invoke `hundcli` like you would locally.

 To instead run the algorithm as a SLURM job, you can use and modify the example SLURM script `deploy/example_submit.sh`.